finlchain/dn_dbn/README.md

 # dn_dbn

-    DN and DBN is for finlchain version 1 only. this repository was deprecated.
+    DN and DBN is for finlchain version 1 only.
+This repository was deprecated.